HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 When the budget control policy has been removed, any allowed user trying to create a new workspace in SWB will see the Available status message:

 ![SWB Workspace Creation Expected Success](../../res/images/Status-AllowSWBWorkspaceCreation.png)

+## Appendix

+For further customisations, additional notes can be found below.

+- [ ] AWS Budgets limits action types to applying IAM or SCP policies or stopping EC2 and RDS instances.
+For more flexibility, [Amazon SNS can be integrated with AWS Lambda](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda-as-subscriber.html) functions to support custom actions when a budget notification is sent.